sanyassyed/sf_eviction/README.md

 >JOURNALING
 ### TODO:
 * Next day
-    [ ] consolidate commands/instructions to run the etl part (Prefect part) [X] test the flow with the prefect agent
+    [ ] dbt - test the code for production and set scheduling and look at the documentation in the UI [ ] Set the scheduling in the VM for dbt (Move the running of the code from dbt-cloud to dbt-core) [ ] Look into how data will be added to DB; about update options [ ] consolidate commands/instructions to run the ETL part (Prefect part) [X] test the flow with the prefect agent
     [X] Add logging in the flows
     [ ] Work on terraform